 I made a trip to Aberdeen today for a meeting and found myself looking up.
 In fact, I found myself looking up a lot more than I would have expected because I was enjoying the contrast of the grey-slabbed buildings against the bright blue skies.

-It was a bit surprising to me in a way because I’ve been to Aberdeen many times of the years, but this is the first time that I’ve really noticed or paid attention to the spires reaching upwards into the sky.
+It was a bit surprising to me in a way because I’ve been to Aberdeen many times over the years, but this is the first time that I’ve really noticed or paid attention to the spires reaching upwards into the sky.

 Of course, this was also my first time in Aberdeen on my own, as every other trip has been with colleagues for meetings or conferences.
 In fact, my first trip to Aberdeen was with a colleague from my days working at Universities Scotland way, way back in 2003 when we took a taxi to and from the train station to our meetings meaning I didn’t get to see the city at all.